 An interview with Nobel Prize-winning cancer immunologist Jim Allison

 Some call it "The Academy Awards Washington," the day when accomplishments are honored not in film, but in the sciences.
-Earlier this month, the 2018 Nobel Prize winners came to Washington to discuss the work that earned them their field's highest honor.
+Earlier this month, the 2018 Nobel Prize winners came to Washington, D.C. to discuss the work that earned them their field's highest honor.

 Among the American winners was Jim Allison, the MD Anderson Cancer Center immunologist best known for his research in cancer immunotherapy.
 Allison investigated the role played by CTLA-4 in inhibiting the immune response to cancer.
 He shares this year's Nobel Prize for Medicine with Tasuko Honjo of Japan, who researched the importance of PD-1.